How To Start A Nonprofit In Delaware

 The filing fee for Certificate of Incorporation of Exempt Corporation is $89.
 If the certificate is longer than one page, there is an additional $9 charge per page.
 You can also pay an additional $50 for expedited processing.

-If you choose Northwest as your registered agent service, you’ll pay $314 for 5-day filing and $364 for expedited 1-day filing, totals that include our filing service fee and one full year of registered agent service.
+If you hire Northwest to incorporate your Delaware nonprofit, you’ll pay $314 for 2-day filing and $364 for expedited 1-day filing, totals that include our filing service fee and one full year of registered agent service.

 How Long Does It Take to Start a Delaware Nonprofit?

-Northwest is one of just a few companies that have online filing access with the Delaware Division of Corporations.
-When you hire Northwest to incorporate your nonprofit, we’ll file your documents online, and you can choose either 5-day filing or 1-day processing.
+When you hire Northwest to incorporate your Delaware nonprofit, we’ll file your documents online, and you can choose either standard 2-day filing or 1-day (24-hour) processing for an additional $50 expedite fee.

 Does a Delaware Nonprofit Need a Registered Agent?